thelvarun/thelvarun.github.io/instructions.md

 6. Post structure must be in format YYYY-MM-DD-title-of-your-post.md

 7. To add the list of posts to your homepage, include the post_list layout and specify the category and optional subcategories.
 See blogs.md for an example with just category posts, and see writeups.md for an example with subcategories.

+# Viewing the site

+To view the site locally, run `bundle exec jekyll serve` in the terminal.
+I think there's a flag called `--live-reload` or something, but I forgot what it does.